bonitasoft/bonita-doc/md/create-a-report.md

 Alternatively, you can also change the HTML tag name of a component by adding a new _Property_ in _Properties expressions_ named  _net.sf.jasperreports.export.html.tag_
 (example: _name:_ net.sf.jasperreports.export.html.tag _value:_ h1)

-### Package a report for Bonita BPM Portal integration
+### Package a report for Bonita Portal integration

-In order to integrate a Jasper report in Bonita BPM Portal, you need to prepare a ZIP archive.
+In order to integrate a Jasper report in Bonita Portal, you need to prepare a ZIP archive.

 The archive should contain at least the compiled Jasper report (a file with a .jasper extension).